 Small Food Producers Network

-Business Planning Seminars – Several times per year, the Small Food Producers Network hosts fully subsidized multi-session seminars for specialty food businesses.
-These seminars are admission based, and offer participating companies in-depth training on key business planning issues.
-Past seminars have included Quickbooks training, inventory management, growth planning, and a human resources boot-camp course designed to provide participants with an attorney-reviewed personnel manual.
+Business Planning Seminars – Several times per year, the SFPN hosts fully subsidized multi-session seminars for small food businesses.
+These seminars are application-based and offer participating companies in-depth training on key business planning issues.
+Past seminars have included Quickbooks training, growth planning, human resources management capacity building, and company culture development.

-Research & Advocacy – Evergreen and the Pratt Center for Community Development have released a report that investigates the current workforce trends and future opportunities within New York City’s growing specialty food manufacturing sector.
+Research & Advocacy – Evergreen and the Pratt Center for Community Development released a report in 2015 that investigates workforce trends and future opportunities within New York City’s growing specialty food manufacturing sector.
 The study found that, while small, the sector has experienced significant growth over the past five years, and business owners project to double employment within the next three years.
 The study recommends two key strategies.
 First, promote a diverse workforce by forging relationships with workforce providers and food and beverage manufacturers.
-Second, create policies and programs to help these companies grow here in New York City, so that they can scale up and provide quality employment in the diverse neighborhoods where New Yorkers live.
+Second, create policies and programs to help these companies grow here in New York City so that they can scale up and provide quality employment in the diverse neighborhoods where New Yorkers live.

+While it has been some years since the release of the report, many of the obstacles facing the specialty food manufacturing sector remain the same today or have intensified.
+Finding affordable scale-up space within New York City and workforce issues continue to top the list.
 You can download the full report titled Food + Workforce_Connecting Growth and Good Jobs for NYC’s Emerging Specialty Food Manufacturing Sector.
 This report was funded through a grant by the New York Community Trust.